probcomp/crosscat/README.md

 We provide a [VirtualBox VM](https://docs.google.com/file/d/0B_CtKGJ4pH2TX2VaTXRkMWFOeGM/edit?usp=drive_web) ([VM_README](https://github.com/mit-probabilistic-computing-project/vm-install-crosscat/blob/master/VM_README.md)) for small scale testing of CrossCat.

 **Note**: The VM is only meant to provide an out-of-the-box usable system setup.
 Its resources are limited and large jobs will fail due to memory errors.
-TO run larger jobs, increase the VM resources or install directly to your system.
+To run larger jobs, increase the VM resources or install directly to your system.

 ### Local (Ubuntu)
 CrossCat can be installed locally on Ubuntu systems with